Late risers have a hard time on ski tours in spring

 Our conclusion

-In summary, you should definitely pay attention to the following points:
+In summary, you should definitely pay attention to the following points when ski touring in spring:

-• Is my material correct (enough glue on the skins, avalanche transceiver functional, maps, GPS available).
+- Is my equipment right (enough glue on the skins, avalanche transceiver ready for use, maps, GPS available)?

-Spring ski tours are an absolute highlight for us at HAGAN.
-Pleasantly warm summit rest, effortless swings in the firn and apple spritzer or cyclist on the hut terrace in the sun: heart, what more do you want.
+Ski tours in spring are an absolute highlight for us at HAGAN.
+A pleasantly warm summit rest, effortless turns in the firn and an apple spritzer or shandy on the hut terrace in the sun: what more could you want?